Raimeeab/Employee-Tracker/README.md

 <a name="installation"></a>
 ## ⚙️ Installation
-*You can download a step-by-step tutorial [here]() by clicking on the `view raw` link*
+*You can download a step-by-step tutorial [here](https://github.com/Raimeeab/Employee-Tracker/blob/main/assets/walkthrough.mov) by clicking on the `view raw` link*

 1. Git clone this repository onto your local machine and navigate to the file on your terminal. *This can also be done by opening the file on Visual Studios and running it through the intergated terminal.*

 ![git-clone](./assets/git-clone.gif)

-2. In order for the app to function correctly, ensure you have the latest or most stable version of Node.js and that you've entered your MySQL details into the `.env.Example` and that you rename the file to `.env`.
+2. In order for the app to function correctly, ensure you have the latest or most stable version of Node.js and that you've entered your MySQL details into the `.env.Example` and rename the file to `.env`.

 ![env-example](./assets/env-demo.png)